Castle Craig Hospital Extended Care Unit Follow-up Study 2000 From 1/9/97 to 31/8/99, Published June 2000

 The Follow-Up Study

-This study information was gathered through direct contact, postal questionnaires, telephone contact with clients or the client’s authorised contact person.
-In many instances information was obtained from the client’s Social Worker.
-Written authorisation to follow-up was given by all the study clients prior to the completion of their treatment.
+This study information was gathered through direct contact, postal questionnaires, and telephone contact with clients or the client’s authorised contact person.
+In many instances, information was obtained from the client’s Social Worker.
+Written authorisation to follow up was given by all the study clients prior to the completion of their treatment.
 Additional information regarding those with uncontrolled intake was accepted from close and reliable friends when this could be verified by at least one other person.
 A sustained attempt was made to contact all clients within the study group.

 - Continuous Abstinence Having consumed no alcohol, no drugs (including cannabis) since completing treatment.

-- Good No more than 3 relapses and continuously abstinent for at least 3 months before pointing of follow-up.
+- Good No more than 3 relapses and continuously abstinent for at least 3 months before pointing to follow-up.